How to Start a Blog – For 2021 & Beyond

 Domain name extensions are what comes after the end of the domain name.

-For now, know that we need the ‘.com’ domain name extension.
+All the ‘.com’, ‘in’, ‘.us’, ‘uk’, ‘org’ you see at the end of a web address is its domain name extension.
+For now though, know that we need the ‘.com’ domain name extension.
 If you want to know more about why the ‘.com’ extension is important, click here.

 Run every possible domain name on your list through any of the links given below.
 Make sure you type in the ‘.com’ extension at the end.